Data protection and disclaimer

 6. Social media

-On certain sites we use the Facebook, Twitter, LinkedIn and XING sharing functions.
+On certain PostBus websites, we use the Facebook, Twitter, Instagram, LinkedIn and YouTube sharing functions.
+This allows you to share individual content.

 7. What web analytics services do we use?

 We use various web analytics services.
-The web analytics services use cookies (see section 5.1) that evaluate the use of the digital presence in order to obtain information and improve our services and in order to provide a statistical evaluation of our visitor traffic.
+The web analytics services use cookies (see section 5.1), which evaluate the use of the digital presence in order to obtain information and improve our services and in order to provide a statistical evaluation of our visitor traffic.
 The services used for this purpose can be seen in the cookie banner.
 The information generated in this way may be transmitted to a server abroad and stored there.
 You can prevent cookies from being stored by modifying the settings in your browser software and the cookie banner accordingly (see section 8).
 Data collection and storage can be withdrawn at any time with future effect.

 8. How do I prevent the use of cookies and web analytics tools?